rodericd5/CTF-Write-ups/Bandit/Bandit12/README.md

 `mv tempFile tempFile.gz; gunzip tempFile.gz`

 This process continues for several more unzips of different filetypes such as bzip, gzip, and tar files.
-Each one has its own method of being unzipped, but syntax aside the method for solving this problem is outlined above.
+Each one has its own method of being unzipped, but syntax aside the method for solving this problem is outlined above: rename the file with appropriate extension and perform the appropriate method of unzipping.